cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 ## Diagram Style and Target Schema Type

-A CIM profile definition is shaped by its intended target artifact — the type of schema or serialization format the profile is ultimately meant to produce.
+A CIM profile definition is shaped by its intended target artifact, the type of schema or serialization format the profile is ultimately meant to produce.
 The style of diagram rendered by the Profile Real-Time Preview reflects this:
 **CIMTool** generates a PlantUML diagram appropriate for the profile's target